 It’s also been confirmed that the software to stitch the Insta360 Titan video will be free, whereas many other companies charge extra for this.

-The Titan is set to be released in Q3 of 2018, with more features to be announced in the coming months.
+The Titan is available to pre-order and will be shipped in April.
 Keep track of these updates by liking my Facebook Page.